DarkL19ht/Military-Pension-Board/README.md

 ## Note

--   createdBy is returning "1" while UI expect "name" to be displayed
+-   createdBy is returning "1" while admin table UI expect "name" to be displayed
 -   The getRole endpoints is paginated which is fine but when using the roles in a select dropdown field, it is expected that all role should be fetch.
 The usual convention is to pass "size=0" to get all roles but that's not working. so what is the queryParams to be pass to get all roles.
 -   After successfully updating a user profile page, there is no way to invalidate the endpoint, to get the updated user information
--
+- for user profile update, what is expected to be pass as status since there is not status in the token
+- for user profile update, endpoint expect array of roleId, while token contain array of role as string
+- after successful updating a user password, what is the expectation ? logout the user or what ?

 ## Credits